fiery-skippers-2014/QuizzerFly/README.md

 User Stories
 -----------
-1. As a user, I want to be able to take a survey without logging in or signing up?
+* As a user, I want to be able to login or signup in order to take or create a new survey.
-2. As a user, I want to be able to view the results of the survey without logging in or signing up?
+* As a user, I want a profile page where I can view the surveys I've created.
-2. As a user, I want to be able to login or signup in order to create a new survey.
+* As a user, (FOR NOW) I want to be able to view a homepage that has all of the surveys every user created.
-3. As a user, I want a profile page where I can view the surveys I've created.
+* As a user, I want to be able to edit or delete my create surveys.
-3. As a user, I want to be able to edit or delete my create surveys.
+* As a user, I want to be able to take my own survey.
-4. As a user, I want to be able to take my own survey.
+* As a user, I want to be limited to only taking a survey once.
-5. As a user, I want to be limited to only taking a survey once.
+* As a user, I want the ability to vote up surveys.
-6. As a user, I want the ability to vote up surveys.
+* As a user, I want to be able to share my survey through email
-7. As a user, I want to be able to share my survey through email?
+* (EVENTUALLY) I want to be able for people to ONLY take my survey if they receive the email (no more list on the homepage)